13. The hero enters

 The opera "Faust"

-Bulgakov mentions his favorite opera here, while elsewhere he merely uses the details, or indirect references.
+Bulgakov mentions his favorite opera here, while elsewhere he merely uses the details, or only indirect references.
 But that’s not enough in this situation, because Ivan obviously did not understand the hints which could have make him understand that he met the devil at Patriarchs’ Ponds.

 A black cap with the letter “M” embroidered on it in yellow silk